Sid-V/global_hotkey_spotify/README.md

 I have a 60% keyboard and do not have playback keys nor do I want to install VIA or an equivalent and map a bunch of layers to my keyboard.
 I wanted to learn Rust and build an app that I WANT.

 ## Installation
-Go to Releases and install the msi package.
-Now open 'global-hotkey-spotify'
+Go to [Releases](https://github.com/Sid-V/global_hotkey_spotify/releases) and install the appropriate package for your operating system.

+Launch the application.

 ## Usage
 - Login using your spotify credentials.
 Please ignore the initial error message that says 'failed to load hotkeys'.
 - Test your spotify credentials are working using the buttons that play/pause, next track, prev track, volume up/down.

-NOTE: THERE MUST BE AN ACTIVE PLAYBACK FOR IT TO WORK.
-SO IF IT DOESN'T WORK, OPEN SPOTIFY AND PLAY A SONG.

 - Now, add your global hotkey combinations and hit Save
 - Enjoy!

+NOTE: THERE MUST BE AN ACTIVE PLAYBACK FOR HOTKEYS TO WORK.
+SO IF IT DOESN'T WORK, OPEN SPOTIFY ON APP OR ON BROWSER AND PLAY A SONG.

 ## Hotkeys usable
 You can use either 0, 1 or a maximum of 2 modifiers.
 Modifiers are CTRL, ALT, CMD (on mac), SHIFT